NeonWizard/php-mood-tracker/README.md

  - [x] Instead of exec()ing every controller file, only exec the one that is needed
  - [x] Add jquery
  - [x] Add method="POST" to all forms
- - [ ] Cleanup and standardize core/core
+ - [x] Cleanup and standardize core/core
  - [ ] Allow sending in a dictionary to Table.select for query vars (instead of string formatting before function call)
  - [ ] Load cookies into Core instead of reading from self.cookie
+ - [ ] Add nav dropdown (with logout) to right side of header